-> Eric was selected for inclusion in Thompson Reuters’ New Jersey Super Lawyers, Rising Stars.
+Eric was recognized in the 2023 edition of The Best Lawyers in America®.
 He also frequently lectures on bankruptcy topics and was a member of the deal team awarded the M&A Advisor Deal of the Year for the sale of Annie Sez and Mandee.

 Eric began his legal career at Sidley Austin LLP and thereafter at Lowenstein Sandler LLP.
 Eric was also a senior trader at a hedge fund focused on acquisition of distressed debt.
 Prior to joining A.Y.
 Strauss, Eric served as a partner at Vogel, Bach and Horn.